QUT-Digital-Observatory/youte/README.md

 ### Tidy data

-Raw JSONs from YouTube API contain query metadata and nested fields.
+Raw JSONs from YouTube API contain request metadata and nested fields.
 You can tidy these data into a CSV or a flat JSON using `--tidy-to`.
 The default format that youte will tidy raw JSON into will be CSV.

 ```bash
 youte search <search-terms> --tidy-to <file.csv>